ryanjohns/passmaster/PRIVACY.md

-Passmaster is designed to be host-proof meaning all account data is encrypted using a master password in such a way that it is impossible to read by anyone expect the master password holder.
+Passmaster is designed to be host-proof meaning all account data is encrypted using a master password in such a way that it is impossible to read by anyone except the master password holder.

 #### Questions/Comments